 For this reason, possums will avoid homes and backyards where there are dogs.
 In some cases, if the possum is feeling very hungry and needs food immediately, then they will risk their safety for some food even though they know they may be in danger.

 Other times, they aren’t aware that there are dogs nearby.
-They are scavenging for food only to have dogs running towards them and chasing them.
+They are scavenging for food only to have dogs running toward them and chasing them.

 Dog owners that grow fruits in their backyard can expect possum sightings since possums love to eat fruits and insects – both of which could be found in your backyard.